-We have conducted a performance audit of the Riverside Community College District (the District) Measure C General Obligation Bond funds for the year ended June 30, 2018.
+We have conducted a performance audit of the Riverside Community College District (the District) Measure C General Obligation Bond funds for the year ended June 30, 2019.

-We conducted our performance audit in accordance with Government Auditing Standards issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our conclusions based on our audit objectives.
+We conducted our performance audit in accordance with generally accepted Government Auditing Standards.
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.